NaziClaus/pleyadaapp/README.md

 # sftp-downloader

-This project contains a minimal Spring Boot application that periodically downloads the most recent file from an SFTP server.
+This project contains a Spring Boot application that downloads files from an SFTP server based on the current date.
+Downloaded file names are stored in a PostgreSQL database so they are not retrieved twice.

 ## Configuration

-Edit `src/main/resources/application.yml` to set the SFTP connection properties and local download directory.
-The file contains an example using the credentials
+Edit `src/main/resources/application.yml` to set the SFTP connection properties, local download directory and database settings.
+The file contains an example using the credentials provided:
-provided:

 ```
 sftp: